Hartsfield–Jackson Atlanta International Airport: Other facilities

 The 990 Toffie Terrace hangar, a part of Hartsfield–Jackson Airport and located within the City of College Park corporate limits, is owned by the City of Atlanta.
 The building now houses the Atlanta Police Department Helicopter Unit.
 It once served as the headquarters of the regional airline ExpressJet.

 Before its merger with ExpressJet, Atlantic Southeast Airlines was headquartered in the hangar, then named the A-Tech Center.
 In December 2007, the airline announced it was moving its headquarters into the facility, previously named the "North Hangar".
 The 203000 sqft hangar includes 100000 sqft of hangar bays for aircraft maintenance.
 It has 17 acre of adjacent land and 1,400 parking spaces for employees.
 The airline planned to relocate 100 employees from Macon to the new headquarters.
 The Atlanta City Council and Mayor of Atlanta Shirley Franklin approved the new 25-year ASA lease, which also gave the airline new hangar space to work on 15 to 25 aircraft in overnight maintenance; previously, its aircraft were serviced at Concourse C. Hartsfield–Jackson property division stated that the hangar was built in the 1960s and renovated in the 1970s.
 Eastern Air Lines and Delta Air Lines had previously occupied the hangar.
 Delta's lease originally was scheduled to expire in 2010, but the airline returned the lease to the City of Atlanta in 2005 as part of its bankruptcy settlement.
 The city collected an insurance settlement of almost $900,000 due to the cancellation.

+Law enforcement

+Law enforcement at Hartsfield–Jackson Atlanta International Airport (ATL) is handled primarily by the Airport Section of the Atlanta Police Department (APD), which covers terminals, concourses, and parking.
+They operate alongside federal partners, including the Transportation Security Administration (TSA) and U.S. Customs and Border Protection (CBP).